ucr-rhic/ucr-rhic.github.io/how-tos/setup_xwindow.md

 <a name="X11Setup"></a>
 Setup
 -----------------------------
 This describes only how to set up X11 windows for ssh connections.
 X11 windows can be used for other things but here I limit it to ssh connections to RCF.
-The examples shown use the ssh gateway *rssh.rhic.bnl.gov* but check [here](https://www.racf.bnl.gov/docs/services/Ssh/gateways) for most recent ssh gateway information.
+The examples shown use the ssh gateway *ssh.sdcc.bnl.gov* but check [here](https://www.racf.bnl.gov/docs/services/Ssh/gateways) for most recent ssh gateway information.

 <a name="UbuntuSetupX11"></a>
 ### Ubuntu (Not Tested)